 Under the Volcano

-Last week I mentioned that I would be giving a little overview of the geology of the Cerrillos Hills, and here it is.
+Today I’m going to give a little overview of the geology of the Cerrillos Hills.
 Before I begin, however, I would like to direct the attention of those more serious inquirers and rockhounds to an article by a true expert on this area, Stephen Maynard: “The Geology of the Cerrillos Hills“.
 My intention is to highlight some of the bold features you might see on a walk in the new State Park on a sunny afternoon, with a few photographs to guide us along.
 If this piques your interest, don’t hesitate to build some context by having a look at Stephen’s excellent and easy to read summary.

 If the pancake of magma continues to grow, eventually its roof will rupture in vertical cracks, and the hot batter will squirt up into the splits with great violence, propping them open.
 If the magma freezes here, the body of rock it leaves is called a dike.
 Exposed by erosion at the earth’s surface, these features often stand up like walls or dams, hence the name.
 Here’s a small dike you might walk by in the park:

 While these splits and ruptures can cease at any time, if they do continue upward and breach the surface, the magma gets out.
 We call the “getting out” a volcanic eruption.

 In our part of the American West, it so happens that a very thick body of shale – mud that has accumulated on the floor of an ocean or a lake, and subsequently compacted into rock – stood in the way of the ascending magma and led to some unusual effects.